Laptops · Resale guide

 Disadvantages — Why You Might Skip the ASUS ROG Strix G16 in 2026

-Fan Noise Under Load: While the cooling system is effective, it can get loud under heavy gaming or demanding tasks.
-The fans spin up considerably to dissipate heat, which can be distracting in quiet environments.
-If you are sensitive to fan noise, you’ll likely need headphones during intense sessions.
+Fan Noise Under Load: When running demanding games or applications, the Strix G16’s powerful cooling system can get quite loud.
+The fans spin up to dissipate heat, which is effective but can be distracting in quiet environments.
+Many owners opt for headphones during intense sessions.

 Factors That Affect ASUS ROG Strix G16 Resale Value